How to screen tenants

 Reference results must stay confidential

 The person who gave you a reference shared information in good faith, often about someone they still have contact with.
 Never disclose what a reference said to the applicant or anyone else.
 This protects the referee from potential awkwardness or harm, and it protects you from disputes.
-You are not required to give the applicant a reason for declining.
-Simply notify them in writing that their application was unsuccessful and leave it there.

-Using eCourts results fairly and lawfully
+Using eCourts results

 Checking eCourts is not a privacy breach

-What you find must be assessed proportionately
+What you find must be assessed in context

 A result on eCourts is not an automatic decline.
 Using a past civil record as a blanket disqualifier without considering the context, age and circumstances can cross into unfair territory, and in some cases unlawful territory.